Refuse and recycling collections

 Asbestos, plasterboard and gypsum

-Please do not place this material in your grey bin as this is classed as hazardous material and is harmful to our collection crews.
+This type of material cannot be placed in the grey bin as this is classed as hazardous material and is harmful to our collection crews.
+This can be taken to the Household Waste Recycling Centre in Lytham, please visit www.lancashire.gov.uk for further information.

 Electrical items, batteries and light bulbs

-Please store any old electrical items, batteries and used light bulbs safely at home.
-You must not place them in any of your bins as they can cause fires in the collection vehicles and at the reprocessing facilities where your rubbish is sent.
+Old electrical items, large batteries and light bulbs cannot be placed in your bins as they can cause fires in the collection vehicles and at the reprocessing plants where your waste is taken.
+Please take these items to the Household Waste Recycling Centre in Lytham.

 Please do not burn waste in your garden or on open fires / stoves in the home.
 A lot of household waste is unsuitable for burning.
 By burning the wrong type of waste this can increase the risk of fires which can heavily impact on our emergency services.